Briankim254/Predicting-crop-yields-in-Sub-Saharan-Africa/README.md

 - To evaluate the overall effectiveness of the model, F1 score, which combines precision and recall into one score, was utilized as the criterion.
 In order to provide a comprehensive assessment of the model's performance, it considers both precision and recall.
 The R2 score in a regression model measures the percentage of variance in the dependent variable that is explained by the independent variables.
 ## Metrics justification
  - A higher F1-score suggests that the model is performing better overall and check the model if it is overfitting.

 ## Results
+ -The model training accuracy was 87%.
+The F1 score which was 0.98.
+This means that the model was good.

 ## Conclusions
+ F1 score provides a balanced measure of metric.
+Propotion of correctly classified total number of instance datermines the accuracy.

 </details>

 <details>